Gibraltar is unique in having an international airport

 outside the terminal building.

 Gibraltar airport is classified as a Category 3 British

 Regional airport under Directive 83/416/EEC of 25 July 1983

 air services of the transport of passengers, mail and cargo.

-The new passenger terminal opened in 2011 and offers an array of display screens
+The Passenger Terminal offers an array of display screens

 throughout the Terminal with up-to-the-minute flight information.